TUM-BTX/conformer-ensembles-cosmo-rs/crenso/README.md

 ### Quantum-chemistry programs

-These are **installed by you**, not by the environment file, so that you can use your site's own builds:
+These must be installed by the user:

 | Program | Required | Version used | Where to get it |
 |---|---|---|---|